 Buying an extender over a longer lens for financial reasons can make sense.
 The very long focal length lenses are considerably more expensive than extenders.
 Using extenders to save space (vs. carrying a second, larger lens) when traveling or hiking can be a good decision.
 Utilizing an extender to reach a focal length that does not exist natively is a great idea.

 Sports and wildlife photographers often need longer focal lengths, and these are two of the groups most commonly utilizing extenders.
 Photojournalism, law enforcement, and many other types of photography can utilize extenders.

-I always prefer to use a lens with my desired focal length natively available, but the image quality impact from the RF 1.4x should be light.
-I expect to often have the Canon RF 1.4x Extender with me, and expect to use it often.
+I always prefer to use a lens with my desired focal length natively available, but the image quality impact from the RF 1.4x is light.
+I expect to often have the Canon RF 1.4x Extender with me and expect to use it often.

-The Canon RF 1.4x Extender is a small and light addition to your kit, a moderate hit on your wallet, and in terms of versatility and capability increase, it should be a big hit to have in the gear bag.
+The Canon RF 1.4x Extender is a small and light addition to your kit, a moderate hit on your wallet, and in terms of versatility and capability increase, it will be a big hit in the gear bag.